yuhonghong66/kkulma.github.io/_posts/2017-04-24-determining-optimal-number-of-clusters-in-your-data.md

 ### WINE DATASET

-For this exercise, I'll use a popular `wine` datasets that you can find built into R under several packages (e.g. `gclus`, `HDclassif` or `rattle` packages).
+For this exercise, I'll use a popular `wine` dataset that you can find built into R under several packages (e.g. `gclus`, `HDclassif` or `rattle` packages).
 The full description of the dataset you can find [here](https://archive.ics.uci.edu/ml/datasets/Wine), but essentially if contains results of a chemical analysis of 3 different types of wines grown in the same region in Italy.
 I'm **guessing** that the three types of wine (described by `Class` variable in the dataset) mean white, red and rose, but I couldn't find anything to confirm it or to disclose which Class in the data corresponds to which wine type...
 Anyway!
 Let's load the data and have a quick look at it:

 ``` r
 library(dplyr)